alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 export PATH="/usr/local/opt/gettext/bin:/usr/local/bin:$PATH"
 ```
 * Close Terminal and reopen it to apply changes.

-## GFortran

-* Download a Fortran compiler [downloads page for macOS](https://github.com/fxcoudert/gfortran-for-macOS/releases).
-* Get the `.dmg` archive of the version that corresponds to your operating system the most, i.e. if `gfortran` for your operating system version is not out yet, you can safely download the one for the previous version.

 ## Python
 In case you are using [Python from Anaconda](https://www.anaconda.com/) or Python from Homebrew